taylorgrant/GSPonepulse/README.md

 `GSPonepulse` provides a standardized workflow for importing, cleaning, enriching, analyzing, and exporting survey data from OnePulse.

-The package is designed to reduce repetitive survey-processing work and create consistent outputs across OnePulse studies.
+The package handles the repetitive parts of OnePulse analysis while producing consistent question summaries, crosstabs, significance testing, Excel workbooks, and presentation-ready `gt` tables.

 ## Installation